mwshinn/PyDDM/doc/ooquickstart.rst

 Solution objects represent the probability distribution functions over time for choices associated with upper and lower bound crossings.
 By default, this is "correct" and "error" responses, respectively.
-As before, we can generate psuedo-data from this solved model with the :meth:`~.Solution.resample`
+As before, we can generate psuedo-data from this solved model with the :meth:`~.Solution.sample`
 function:

 .. literalinclude:: downloads/oosimple.py